Penn State | Online

 Who Should Apply?

-The Bachelor of Science in Organizational Leadership is available only to adult learner students, as defined by The Penn State Commission for Adult Learners.
-The program is specifically designed to meet your needs as a working adult, particularly if you:
+The Bachelor of Science in Organizational Leadership is now available to any student (formerly only open to adult learner students).
+The program format is appealing to professionals and students with a variety of backgrounds, particularly if you:

 - are currently employed in a professional or preprofessional position and want to expand your employment opportunities